Workout Description

 Why This Workout Is Very Hard

 This workout combines three brutal elements across 3 rounds with no built-in rest.
-The 1km row pre-fatigues legs and lungs before 14 clusters at 135lb—a demanding squat clean thruster hybrid requiring significant strength and coordination.
+The 1km row pre-fatigues legs and lungs before 14 clusters at 135lb—a demanding cluster hybrid requiring significant strength and coordination.
 Then 20 pull-ups tax already-fatigued grip from the barbell.
 The cumulative volume (3km rowing, 42 heavy clusters, 60 pull-ups) creates multiple limiting factors: grip failure, leg fatigue, and cardiovascular demand.
 Expected time of 25-35+ minutes with continuous work makes this accessible only to experienced athletes.

 Benchmark Times for Goodman